Giving-Tuesday/website_bodytext_scraper/README.md

 # Website Text Scraper

 This repository contains a Scrapy project named `website_bodytext_scraper` designed to scrape the body text from a list of websites.
-The list of websites is provided via a CSV file, and the scraped data is saved in a specified output format.
+It works by accepting a list of websites is provided through a CSV file, scraping the body text of each site's home page and associated sub-pages, and saves the data in a specified output format.
+It's designed to provide the user with the raw body text of a website's homepage and associated subpages, which can be used as inputs for AI applications, among other uses.

 ## Directory Structure

 ```
-website_bodytext_scraper/
-│
+.
+├── README.md
+├── inputs.csv
+├── requirements.txt
+├── scrapy.cfg
+├── test.json
+└── website_bodytext_scraper
-├── data/                       # Directory containing input and output data
+    ├── data
-│   ├── inputs.csv              # Primary input file with list of URLs to scrape
-│   └── output.csv              # Example output file with scraped data
+    │   └── url_check_output
-│
-├── spiders/                    # Directory containing Scrapy spiders
-│   ├── bodytext_spider.py      # Spider to scrape body text from websites
-│   └── check_urls_spider.py    # Spider to check the status of URLs
+    ├── example
-│
+    │   └── example_inputs.csv
-├── items.py                    # Scrapy items definition
+    ├── items.py
-├── middlewares.py              # Scrapy middlewares
+    ├── middlewares.py
-├── pipelines.py                # Scrapy item pipelines
+    ├── pipelines.py
-├── settings.py                 # Scrapy project settings
+    ├── settings.py
-└── scrapy.cfg                  # Scrapy configuration file
+    └── spiders
+        ├── __init__.py
+        ├── bodytext_crawl_spider.py
+        ├── check_urls_spider.py
+        └── utils.py

 ```

 ## Setup